Shock troops

 Shock troops, assault troops, or storm troops are special formations created to lead military attacks.
 They are often better trained and equipped than other military units and are expected to take heavier casualties even in successful operations.

-"Shock troop" is a calque, a loose translation of the German word Stoßtrupp (literally "thrust squad" or "push squad").
+"Shock troop" is a loose translation of the German word Stoßtrupp (literally "thrust squad" or "push squad").
 (Note: Although the German word Stoß is occasionally used to translate 'shock' or allude to a shock-like event, as in Erdstoß (seismic wave), in this case stoß derives directly from the verb stoßen (to push), referring to the original task of the Stoßtruppen, known in German as vorstoßen (roughly: to carry the attack forward, to penetrate the enemy lines).)
 Assault troopers are typically organized for mobility with the intention that they will penetrate enemy defenses and attack into the enemy's vulnerable rear areas.
 Any specialized, elite unit formed to fight an engagement via overwhelming assault (usually) would be considered shock troops, as opposed to "special forces" or commando-style units (intended mostly for covert operations).
 However, both types of units could fight behind enemy lines, by surprise if required.